Crate training a puppy is the quickest and easiest way to keep your home a 'puddle-and-pile-free' zone!

 Topics covered include :

-Understanding your puppy's instincts and learning style, the right approach to housebreaking, a list of the equipment you'll need and lots of tips, help and advice on training a puppy to eliminate where you want them to - whether that's outdoors or inside on pee pee pads or some other indoor potty option.
+It's designed to get your puppy eliminating where you want him to - whether that's outdoors or inside on pee pee pads or some other indoor potty option.

 Whether you're a newbie, or an experienced puppy parent...if you have a puppy, you need this book!